vkbo/novelWriter/docs/source/usage_format.rst

 building the manuscript or viewing the document.

-If the first word of a comment is ``Synopsis:`` (with the colon included), the comment is treated specially and will show up in the :ref:`a_ui_outline` in a dedicated column.
+If the first word of a comment is ``Synopsis:`` (with the colon included), the comment is treated in a special manner and will show up in the :ref:`a_ui_outline` in a dedicated column.
 The word ``synopsis`` is not case sensitive.
 If it is correctly formatted, the syntax highlighter will indicate this by altering the colour of the word.

 ``% text...``
    This is a comment.
 The text is not renderred by default (this can be overridden), seen in the